 Safety and trees

-Did you know that trees cause around 20% of our unplanned outages?
-Vegetation, such as trees, vines or plants touching the lines are also a safety risk to you, so ensuring trees on our network are kept clear of power lines is an important part of our job.
+Vegetation, such as trees, hedges, vines and plants touching the power lines are also a safety risk to you and our community.
+That's why keeping vegetation clear of power lines is an important job we tackle together.

 We manage trees and vegetation on our network in accordance with the Electricity (Hazards from Trees) Regulations 2003, which outline the responsibility of both the electricity distributor (Unison) and tree owner (you) in managing trees near power lines.